Ohana Coffee Hut

 With these on the drawing board there were some definite eco and ethical veins running through and a strong similarities in style.
-Ohana was always going to be a converted shipping container and the tag line recycle, reuse, repurpose became a strongly muttered phrase whilst trying to find the next solution through the build. that and "it'll do" but that was mostly when Sarah wasn't around.
+Ohana was always going to be a converted shipping container and the tag line recycle, reuse, repurpose became a regularly muttered phrase whilst trying to find the next solution through the build. that and "it'll do" but that was mostly when Sarah wasn't around.

 In the end the walls were made from unused floor panels, front panels from barn roof blown off during the last El Nino, work tops saved from a cancelled order, broken fence posts used as edging, scrapped pallets for signage and a 100 year old rail as a collection shelf